briandgomez/Study/Security+/Security Operations.md

 - <u> Lightweight Directory Access Protocol (LDAP)</u>: protocol that allows applications to access and authenticate specific user information across directory services
     - It has a hierarchical structure

-- <u> Security Assertion Markup Language (SAML)</u>: authentication and authorization for a 3rd party database
+- <u> Security Assertion Markup Language (SAML)</u>: language used in authenticating and authorizing data between an identity provider (i.e. Google) and service provider (i.e. AWS)
-    - Not original meant for mobile devices
+    - Not originally meant for mobile devices

 - <u>OAuth</u>: token based authorization used to grant users limited access to their resources without exposing credentials
     - Used with OpenID
         - OpenID handles authentication while OAuth handles authorization

-- <u>Federation</u>: allows network access without using a local authentication database
+- <u>Federation</u>: using a 3rd party (i.e. Google, Facebook, GitHub) to authenticate a user instead of creating a new account
     - Used when you want to sign in to an app but don't want to create an account
     - 3rd parties like Facebook, Google, GitHub, etc. authenticate and authorize using a trust relationship